mumoshu/kube-ssm-agent/README.md

 Q2.
 CloudFormation stacks created by eksctl fails after enabling kube-ssm-agent

 A2.
-You should have attached the `AmazonEC2RoleforSSM` policy to the instance role managed by eksctl.
+You should have attached the `AmazonSSMManagedInstanceCore` policy to the instance role managed by eksctl.
 CloudFormation stack deletion fail because an IAM role with one or more policies attached can't be removed.

 The fix would be to deattach the policy from the role, and then rerunning `eksctl delete cluster` or retrigger a stack deletion from AWS Console or awscli.